Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Screenshot: Luban

 For me, as a casual user, the Laser section in Luban for setting up cutting and engraving was enough for my product testing projects.
-The default options are good for engraving and I turned my profile picture into a coaster with no problem.
+The default options are good for engraving, and I turned my profile picture into a coaster with no problem.
 The settings windows in the Process section are straightforward.
 A cogwheel brings up an additional Preset window for finer tuning.
-There is an extra explanation for each setting when the mouse hovers over.
-Also, there are the recommended settings on the Snapmaker’s page.
+There is an extra explanation for each setting when the mouse hovers over it.
+Also, there are the recommended settings on Snapmaker’s page.

 Luban Laser Settings